 Immigration Reform = Economic Growth in Nevada

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Nevada.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 9,200 jobs and more than $789 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Nevada between 2010 and 2013 will translate into 1,222 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 1,300 jobs and add more than $121 million to Gross State Product by 2014.

 In Nevada, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $278 million to Gross State Product in 2014.

 Hispanics play an important role in all areas in Nebraska, but a report recently published by the Partnership for a New American Economy shows how significant their economic contribution is.
 Statewide, Hispanics account for $8.1 billion, or almost 16 percent, of the spending power.
 The foreign-born population alone accounts for $4.6 billion of Nevada’s spending power.
 They also pay $2.3 billion in federal, state, and local taxes; $1.3 billion of that amount goes to Social Security and $300 million goes to the Medicare trust fund.